luminovang/documentation/running/env.md

 - **`page.cache.app.versions`** **(array)**:
   - **Description**: An array of previous application versions (e.g., `page.cache.app.versions = [1.0.2, 3.2.6]`) that the caching system considers when retrieving cached static content.
 This variable specifies which versions are allowed to reuse its cached pages if available, ensuring compatibility with legacy versions.

+- **`page.cache.latest.content`** **(array)**:
+  - **Description**: An array of URI patterns (e.g., `page.cache.latest.content = [/, users]`) that should always use the latest cached content specific to the current application version.
+When a URI matches one of these patterns, the system will **not** fall back to older version caches, even if a cache is available.
+This ensures that selected pages always render fresh or version-specific content, useful for pages that are critical or frequently updated, such as landing pages or user dashboards.

 ***

 ### Optimization